-Location Issued To Issued By Description Local Computer / Personal <machine- name&gt;</machine- QlikViewCA Server Local Computer / Personal QVProxy QlikViewCA Client

-Location Issued To Issued By Description Local Computer / Trusted Root Certification Authorities QlikViewCA QlikViewCA Root
+Location Issued To Issued By Description Local Computer / Personal <machine-QlikViewCA Server name> Local Computer / Personal QlikViewCA Client QVProxy Local Computer / Trusted Root QlikViewCA OlikViewCA Root

 Certificates are used to authenticate the different services in the QlikView installation, and secure data that may be sensitive.
 When you upgrade and restore, you need the certificates for authentication so that QlikView services can start up and run correctly.